Updated: Feb 28

 Birthing centres in Geneva

 The birth house La Roseraie opened in January 2012.
 This beautiful house located in a large garden is totally dedicated to natural birth.
 It is particularly aimed at women who wish to give birth in a physiological and non-medical way.
-La Roseraie has two birthing rooms with pools available to use for pain relief only, unfortunately, not for a water birth.
+La Roseraie has two birthing rooms with pools available to use for pain relief and for a delivery of your baby.

 This small birthing centre is situated 3 km from Noyn Hospital (5 minutes by car).